 Be polite

-When speaking to someone, keep your hands and arms away from your body.
+Keep your hands and arms away from your body when speaking to someone.
 You don’t want to spill your wine accidentally, and you don’t want to be the person who interrupts your conversation.

 Avoid negative body language.